TeachersFirst's China and Cross-Cultural Resources

 Grades5 to 12

 In the ClassroomIntroduce this site on your interactive whiteboard (or projector).
 Allow students to explore on their own or in collaborative groups.
-Have students or groups collect ideas and findings using Padlet, reviewed here.
+Replace more traditional tools for brainstorming and have students or groups collect ideas and findings using Padlet, reviewed here.
 The Padlet application creates free online sticky note boards.
 Bookmark and use this site to find resources for Chinese New Year activities.
-Have students create online posters individually or together as a class using a tool such as Web Poster Wizard, reviewed here, or PicLits, reviewed here.
+Expand learning by having students create online posters individually or together as a class using a tool such as Web Poster Wizard, reviewed here, or PicLits, reviewed here.

 Grades5 to 12